mtceballos/SIRENAdoc/SIRENAfunctions.rst

         In order to control the times to be executed

+.. cpp:function:: int findInterval(int tail_duration, gsl_vector *invector, gsl_vector *startpulse, int npin, int pulse_length, int nPF, int interval, int *ni, gsl_vector **startinterval)

+    Located in file: *gennoisespec.cpp*

+    This function finds the pulse-free intervals when the input vector has pulses.
+    The pulse-free intervals must have a minimum length (*intervalMinBins*).
+    The interval with pulse is :math:`Tstart,Tend+nPF*pulse \_ length` (being :math:`Tend=n*pulse \_ length`).

+    Steps:

+    - Declare variables
+    - Processing if the input vector has more pulses
+        - It looks for pulse-free intervals between pulses
+    - Processing if there are no more pulses in the input vector
+        - It looks for pulse-free intervals at the end of the event and the search for more pulse-free intervals is finished

+    **Members/Variables**

+    int **tail_duration**

+        Length of the tail of a previous pulse

+    gsl_vector* **invector**

+        Input vector WITH pulses

+    gsl_vector* **startpulse**

+        Vector with the Tstart of all the pulses of the input vector (samples)

+    int **npin**

+        Number of pulses in the input vector

+    int **pulse_length**

+        Pulse length (samples)

+    int **nPF**

+        Number of pulse lengths after ending the pulse to start the pulse-free interval

+    int **interval**

+        Minimum length of the interval (samples)

+    int **ni**

+        Number of pulse-free intervals in the input vector

+    gsl_vector** **startinterval**

+        Vector with the starting time of each pulse-free interval (samples)

+    .. cpp:member:: int tail_duration

+        Length of the tail of a previous pulse

+    .. cpp:member:: gsl_vector* invector

+        Input vector WITH pulses

+    .. cpp:member:: gsl_vector* startpulse

+        Vector with the Tstart of all the pulses of the input vector (samples)

+    .. cpp:member:: int npin

+        Number of pulses in the input vector

+    .. cpp:member:: int pulse_length

+        Pulse length (samples)

+    .. cpp:member:: int nPF

+        Number of pulse lengths after ending the pulse to start the pulse-free interval

+    .. cpp:member:: int interval

+        Minimum length of the interval (samples)

+    .. cpp:member:: int ni

+        Number of pulse-free intervals in the input vector

+    .. cpp:member:: gsl_vector** startinterval

+        Vector with the starting time of each pulse-free interval (samples)

+.. cpp:function:: int findIntervalN (gsl_vector *invector, int interval, int *ni, gsl_vector **startinterval)

+    Located in file: *gennoisespec.cpp*

+    This function finds the pulse-free intervals when the input vector has NO pulses.
+    The pulse-free intervals must have a minimum length (*intervalMinBins*).

+    **Members/Variables**

+    gsl_vector* **invector**

+        Input vector WITHOUT pulses

+    int **interval**

+        Minimum length of the interval (samples)

+    int* **ni**

+        Number of pulse-free intervals in the input vector

+    gsl_vector** **startinterval**

+        Vector with the starting time of each pulse-free interval (samples)

+    .. cpp:member:: gsl_vector* invector

+        Input vector WITHOUT pulses

+    .. cpp:member:: int interval

+        Minimum length of the interval (samples)

+    .. cpp:member:: int* ni

+        Number of pulse-free intervals in the input vector

+    .. cpp:member:: gsl_vector** startinterval

+        Vector with the starting time of each pulse-free interval (samples)

 .. cpp:function:: int findMeanSigma(gsl_vector *invector, double *mean, double *sigma)

     Located in file: *pulseprocess.cpp*